 Do not administer this product intravenously, intradermally, or subcutaneously.

 Dosage Forms And Strengths

-FLUARIX is a suspension available in 0.5-mL single-dose prefilled TIP-LOK® syringes.
+FLUARIX is a suspension for injection.
+Each 0.5-mL dose is supplied in single-dose prefilled TIP-LOK® syringes.

 Storage And Handling

-FLUARIX is supplied in 0.5-mL single-dose prefilled TIP-LOK syringes.
-The tip caps of the needleless prefilled syringes may contain natural rubber latex.
+FLUARIX is supplied in 0.5-mL single-dose prefilled TIP-LOK syringes (packaged without needles).

 Store refrigerated between 2° and 8°C (36° and 46°F).
 Do not freeze.
 Discard if the vaccine has been frozen.
 Store in the original package to protect from light.

 Manufactured by GlaxoSmithKline Biologicals, Dresden, Germany, a branch of SmithKline Beecham Pharma GmbH & Co.
 KG, Munich, Germany Licensed by GlaxoSmithKline Biologicals, Rixensart, Belgium, US License 1617.
 Distributed by GlaxoSmithKline, Research Triangle Park, NC 27709.This monograph has been modified to include the generic and brand name in many instances.